marxin/texi2rst-generated/sphinx/cpp/macros/macro-pitfalls.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: problems with macros, pitfalls of macros

 .. _macro-pitfalls:

-.. index:: problems with macros

-.. index:: pitfalls of macros

 Macro Pitfalls
 **************